moxiegirl/tutorial-changes/hello-blockstack.md

 ```

 When the user is signed in, Blockstack loads the user data from local storage
-and displays the profile with the `showProfile` function.
+and displays the profile with the `showProfile()` function.
 When the user has a
 pending sign in request, the appplication signs the user in and redirects the
 user back to the home page.

-### Part 4: App Manifest
+### Application manifest

+The  application's `/public/manifest.json` file configures your app.
+The
-The app manifest file (`/public/manifest.json`) contains configurations for your app that dictate how it will be displayed in auth views and on user home screens.
+configurations dictate how the application is displayed in auth views and on

-The `manifest.json` file should look like this:
+user home screens.
+The contents are very simple:

 ```json
 {